xbps-src-tutorials/xbps-src-tutorials.github.io/src/troubleshooting.md

 common cause for problems in `xbps-src`.

-**`xbps-src` doesn't use remote repositories to resolve dependencies.** It uses the template files instead in the repository.
+**`xbps-src` doesn't use remote repositories to resolve dependencies.** It uses the template files in the repository instead.
 An advantage of this approach is that it makes `xbps-src` more independent from the remote repositories, but a major disadvantage is that this approach makes `xbps-src` more independent from the remote repositories.